Efutu people: Akumesi and Aboakyer festivals

 The Efutu celebrate the Akumesi Festival (with the exception of Winneba which celebrates the Aboakyir Festival).
 The Akumesi Festival, which is similar to the Homowo of the Ga-Adangmes, is celebrated to hoot at hunger.

 The Aboakyer festival is a bushbuck hunting festival celebrated by the people of Winneba in the Central Region of Ghana.
 The name Aboakyer translates as ‘hunting for game or animal’ in Fante dialect as spoken by the people of the Central Region.
 The inauguration of the festival served to commemorate the migration of the Simpafo (the aboriginal name of the inhabitants of Winneba).
 The people hold the belief that a god, whom they called Penkye Otu, had protected them during their migration to Winneba, therefore, to show their appreciation, it is custom to consult an intermediary between the people and the divinity (generally a traditional priest) to ask the god for its preferred sacrifice.
 Local history claims that Penkye Otu asked for a human sacrifice, in particular, a member of the royal family.
-The tradition of human sacrifices was later forsaken after several years of practice, and as a result, a offer was made to the god to change the sacrifice, due to fears that the sacrifices made would eventually erase the lineage of the ruling family.
+The tradition of human sacrifices was later forsaken after several years of practice, and as a result, an offer was made to the god to change the sacrifice, due to fears that the sacrifices made would eventually erase the lineage of the ruling family.
 Penkye Otu thus requested that every year, a leopard be caught alive, presented at the shrine before beheading it as a sacrifice.
 However, due to the large amount of injury-related incidents resulting from the leopard hunt and live capture, the main event of the festival was changed to bushbuck hunting.